DerGuru/The-Resonant/Parts/The_Resonant Part 1 - Lost and Found.md

 Do not assert.
 Do not intrude.
 ```
-Jason Fischer was not ready, yet.<br />
+Jason Fischer was not ready, yet.\
 But he was reachable.

 And that mattered.